NPTP/RaylTime/README.md

 dst << src.rdbuf();
 ```

+- Moving light source that can be added in the level editor?
 - Eliminate all remaining TODOs and clean up code

 #### "Maybe" features or holdovers for RaylTime 2!